 The BC Provincial Election was held on May 9, 2017.
-The majority of Members of the Legislative Assembly (MLAs) have been elected across the province with the BC Liberals winning the highest number of seats; yet the final outcome has not been determined.
-There may be a Liberal minority government, a BC Greens coalition government, or an NDP minority government depending on the agreement reached by the parties.
-Regardless, the role of your MLA remains, he or she has been elected to represent you and your perspectives in all government assemblies.
+The Members of the Legislative Assembly (MLAs) have been elected across the province with the Liberals winning the highest number of seats; yet falling one riding short of a majority government.
+The NDP and Greens have announced an alliance with the intention of voting down the Liberals' Throne Speech and forming a minority government.
+Regardless, the role of your MLA remains, he or she has been elected to represent you and your perspectives in all government proceedings.

 Will you take a minute to call your newly elected MLA?
 Tell them that you stand behind the b4stage4 declaration.
 Simply fill out the form at the bottom of this page and the system will automatically identify your candidates from each party based on your postal code.

 1. Tell them that mental health and addiction is an important issue.
 If you have a personal story – share it.
 If not - you can simply say ”Too many people are waiting for basic mental health care."

 “How will the new government work towards better mental health in BC over the next four years?"

 - We will invest in mental health needs and substance use issues – tell them that where the money is spent is more important than simply spending the money.
 We must prioritize early intervention and prevention.
 There is strong evidence to suggest that if we intervene early in primary care settings and provide access to community-based services and supports, people can and do recover from mental illnesses and/or addictions.
 This reorientation of care will not only provide help at the first sign of symptoms, but also alleviate some of the burden placed on acute care facilities.
 Ask them where they will invest.